haoliutj/EM_Trace_collection/README.md

 Note that, the device we use is ps3206D, the corresonding driver should locate in the category 'PicoScope 3200 & 3400 A/B/D & MSO devices'.

 Currently, we can automatically sample data with this osilloscope, but the tradeoff here is that it's relativelly time-consuming.
-For example, it takes 6 seconds for one trace (5000 data).
+For example, it takes 6 seconds for one trace (5000 length).
 The reason it is slow, it's because we need to reset it once a trace is sampled.

 We still working on a faster sampling approach...